daysch/groceries/README.md

 ## instacart.py
 This is the backbone of the program.
-It implements a "Product" class that contains relevant necessary information, as well as an abstract "Shopper" class for each store that is being compared
+It implements a "Product" class that contains relevant necessary information, as well as an abstract "Shopper" class for each store that is being compared.

 ## shopping_list.txt
 This is the file that contains your shopping list.
 The shopping list must be in the following format.
 Note the semicolons and commas.